israelpablo/DatoMasivos/Final-project/README.md

 ```
 val vectorFeatures = (new VectorAssembler().setInputCols(Array("balance","day","duration","pdays","previous")).setOutputCol("features"))
 ```
-Now we nedd transforming the indexed value.
+Now we need to transform the indexed value.
 ```
 val features = vectorFeatures.transform(indexed)
 ```

-now is necessary fitting indexed and finding labels 0 and 1.
+now it is necessary to fit indexes and find labels 0 and 1.
 ```
 val labelIndexer = new StringIndexer().setInputCol("label").setOutputCol("indexedLabel").fit(indexed)
 ```